bw-ft-replate/Back-End/README.md

 ```

 # Pickups
+#### POST ####
-POST for pickups is working.
+For pickups is working.
 This only works for users logged in as a donor, however, users marked as volunteers will not be able to post.

 route: /api/pickups